-A total of 60 participants completed portions of the Sexual Misconduct Campus Climate Survey conducted by Southern Illinois University, Carbondale.
-10 surveys were started without any questions being answered.
-43 surveys had sufficient data for aggregated data; their results are summarized.
+A total of 412 participants completed portions of the Sexual Misconduct Campus Climate Survey conducted by Southern Illinois University, Carbondale.
+246 surveys had sufficient data for aggregated data; their results are summarized.

 Participants reported being between the ages of 18 to 42.
 18-21 year olds made up 35% of participants, 22-25 year olds made up 30%, and 26 year olds and older made up the remaining 35% of participants.